verdaux/BookNotes/Vocab Lab/A fine balance.md

 - [ ] Twine - Jute thread
 - [ ] Incarcerated - lock up
 - [ ] Perch - Sit, as if on a branch
+- [ ] Bleary - tired to the point of exhaustion.